What to Eat in Osaka: Dotonbori Street Food & Restaurants

 Traditionally a Chinese dish, Japan’s version of these succulent little dumplings are found all around Japan, even in Konbini (convenience stores).
 Gyoza in Japan are lightly pan-fried and often filled with some sort of meat, cabbage, and other vegetables.
 They are definitely a favorite snack of ours!

-While I don’t know the name of the shop in Dotonbori, as soon as you see a giant plastic gyoza sign, you’ll know you’ve found the place.
-We’ve had really yummy gyoza in a few other cities, but this option is great for a quick Osaka cheap eat.
+One place to get gyoza in Dotonbori is Gyozaoh!
+They even have vegetarian options or honestly, as soon as you see a giant plastic gyoza sign, you’ll know you’ve found a place.
+We’ve had yummy gyoza in a few other cities, but this option is great for a quick Osaka cheap eat.

 Best Restaurants in Osaka

-Besides the Dotonbori street food, there are a number of restaurants and markets that are incredible places to eat in Osaka.
+Besides the Dotonbori street food, there are many incredible restaurants and markets to eat at in Osaka.
 Here are a few of our tried and true favorites (most of them have English menus too!).

 Sushi Hayata